takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 3.01.00 <br>
+    ・ External display timers have been resized. <br>
+    ・ When the connection server display method is set to "Country & City", the country name at that time is changed to use a 2-letter "country code" and the display method is changed to use a 2-letter "country code". <br>
+    ・ When the API fails to retrieve data for a creative course, the time limit is no longer displayed. <br>
+    ・ Round and player information is now displayed even when elapsed time is displayed.
+(Only when round info is not set in Text B) <br>
+    ・ When "rhinos" are present in the survival stage, the number of bodies is now displayed. <br>
+    ・ The size of the "RowHeaders" column can now also be saved in PlayerList and SquadList. <br>
+    ・ Fixed a problem in which underlines for show delimiters were continuously displayed on the Debug screen. <br>
+    ・ Adjusted font size regarding "player information" in TextA. <br>
+    ・ During the final round, "stage information" on TextA and B now changes color slightly. <br>

   ○ 3.00.01 <br>
     ・ Fixed a problem in which the external display timer setting and count sound setting would be forced to play even if "Adjust to game" was selected, due to the fact that the temporary values used during testing remained in place. <br>